AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The HC-SR501 PIR motion detection sensor is connected to the ESP32CAM with three wires:

-- 5V to 5V
+- 5V to VCC
 - GND to GND
-- GPIO2 to signal output of HC-SR501
+- GPIO2 to OUT (signal output of HC-SR501)

 That's all.